carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ### Using build modes to manage safety checks

-Carbon will likely start in a state where most safety checks are dynamic.
-However, dynamic detection of safety violations remains expensive.
-In order to make as many safety checks as possible available to developers, Carbon will adopt a strategy based on multiple build modes that separate out expensive dynamic checks to where they're feasible to run from a performance perspective.
+Carbon will likely start in a state where most safety checks are done at runtime.
+However, runtime detection of safety violations remains expensive.
+In order to make as many safety checks as possible available to developers, Carbon will adopt a strategy based on multiple build modes that separate out expensive runtime checks to where they're feasible to run from a performance perspective.

 The main development build mode will emphasize debugability of both bugs and safety issues.
 This means it needs to perform well enough to be run as part of the normal developer workflow, but does not need to have the performance of an optimized release build.
-This mode should run dynamic checks for the most common safety issues.
+This mode should run runtime checks for the most common safety issues.
 Developers should do most of their testing in this build mode.

 Some safety checks will still be considered too expensive to run in the main